APLMOOC/APLMOOC/docs/course/ch5/part5.md

-# Cross-tabulation

-!!! abstract "This part will cover"

-    - Cross-tabulation
-    - Reducing and selecting in higher dimensions
+searching and selecting in higher dimensional arrays, also partition enclose
-    - Applying this to data storage and data analysis

----